 The daily PDOP values PDOP can be used to identify specific days that have different performance from the others.
-It can be seen is that the maximum PDOP is always below the threshold of 6.
+It can be seen is that the maximum PDOP is almost always below the threshold of 6 - the only exception being 19th May where some local interference causes a momentary reduction in satellite tracking and degradation of satellite geometry (PDOP).